epfl-ada/ada-2023-project-todolegax/Datastory.md

 For the first year taken into account, the brewery is still "small" (green area).
 Afterwards, the brewery experience $5$ years as a "medium-sized" company (blue area), by finally becoming "large" after $2008$.

 We can clearly see that the average rating of this brewery experiences a monotone growth untill it becomes "large", stabilizing afterwards in a sort of plateau.
 On the other hand, the average distance of reviewers curve has a less straightforward trend, experiencing some up and downs all over the years.
 However, the general behaviour is still an increasing one also in this case.
 As its size increased, the fame of the brewery spread around and its famous beers started to attract reviewers from every corner of the country.

+## To conclude
+The analysis conducted by ToDoLeGAx Inc. on brewery sizes and their perceived quality unveils intriguing insights.
+Despite a positive correlation between brewery size and average ratings, nuances arise.
+Larger breweries tend to secure higher average ratings but exhibit less variability, while small-scale ones, although with more extreme variations, attain top ratings.
+The length of reviews also differs, with smaller breweries receiving longer and potentially more detailed reviews.
+Furthermore, the geographical impact on review distances reveals that smaller breweries tend to attract local reviewers, while larger ones draw a more diverse global audience.
+Temporally, while trends persist, changes occur as breweries evolve in size, impacting both ratings and reviewer distances.
+Ultimately, brewery size significantly influences perceived quality and global reach, showcasing the multifaceted nature of consumer perceptions.

 ## ToDoLeGAx team line-up
 In order to accomplish the goal, the Board of Directors at ToDoLeGAx SA. decided to create a new task force, specifically designed for this project.
 Here is the line-up of our team: